-Food Pantry Needs - Thank you to all those who have been so generous!
-Please bring your donations to the church office during the hours of 10am-2pm Monday through Friday.
+Food Pantry Needs - Thank you for your past donations!
+We are again in need of filling our shelves…we are looking for canned vegetables, meat and fruit, cereal, pasta and sauce, and peanut butter and jelly.
+Please bring your donations to the church office during the hours of 10am-3pm Monday through Thursday.
 Alternatively, you can help by writing a check to St. Philip’s and note “Food Pantry” on the memo line.
-We appreciate your generosity–thank you!
+We always appreciate your generosity!

 St. Philip’s Mission Statement & Vision: